How to Backup and Restore Linux Server Easily in 7 Ways? [Complete Guide]

 7. To restore the data, right-click the Cronopete icon on the menu and select Restore files.
 Next, choose the source files or folders from the backup USB and click Restore files on the top left.

-Way 2: Using Bera
+Method 2: Backup Linux Server Using Bera

 Bera is a backup system to easily backup all the important files, and folders, serves configuration, and restore them in the same server or move to another one.
 This tool can perform full backup and recovery, and migrate a complex server in 10m.
 It is also able to exclude domains, files, and folders, and uses SSH to secure transmission.